maxgoff/ai-ministry/README.md

 ## Vibe Code Alert

-This project was 99% vibe coded as a fun Saturday hack because I wanted to explore and evaluate a number of LLMs side by side in the process of [reading books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
+This project was based on Karpathy's 99% vibe coded Saturday hack because I wanted to extend the number of LLMs side by side.
 It's nice and useful to see multiple responses side by side, and also the cross-opinions of all LLMs on each other's outputs.
-I'm not going to support it in any way, it's provided here as is for other people's inspiration and I don't intend to improve it.
-Code is ephemeral now and libraries are over, ask your LLM to change it in whatever way you like.

 ## Setup